County Hall, Ruthin: History

 The new building was designed by Walter Douglas Wiles in the neoclassical style, built in a combination of Eyarth stone and Runcorn stone and was completed in March 1909.

 The design involved a symmetrical main frontage on the corner of Market Street and Wynnstay Road.
-The corner bay featured a round headed doorway with a fanlight and voussoirs on the ground floor and a carved panel above; there were three small windows on the first floor separated by colonnettes; the bay was flanked by full-height Ionic order columns supporting a modillioned segmental pediment.
+The corner bay featured a round headed doorway with a fanlight and voussoirs on the ground floor and a panel above with the building's name 'County Offices' carved into the stonework; there were three small windows on the first floor separated by colonnettes; the bay was flanked by full-height Ionic order columns supporting a modillioned segmental pediment.
 The Market Street and Wynnstay Road elevations were decorated in a similar style with slightly projecting bays which featured tri-partite windows on the ground floor, windows separated by colonettes on the first floor and full-height pilasters supporting triangular pediments.
-Internally, the principal rooms were the council chamber and the offices for the county officers.
+The Wynnstay Road building was known as 'County Offices' until the 1974 local government reforms, with the name 'County Hall' being used for the Record Street building.

-Following local government reorganisation in 1974, the building became the offices of Glyndŵr District Council and, following the creation of unitary authorities in 1996, it became the offices of the new Denbighshire County Council.
+Following local government reorganisation in 1974, the county offices became the headquarters of Glyndŵr District Council.
+The old county hall on Record Street was converted into a public library in the late 20th century.
+Following the creation of unitary authorities in 1996, the Wynnstay Road building became the offices of the new Denbighshire County Council.

 Most of the building was demolished in 2002, but retaining the main facades to Wynnstay Road and Market Street.
 A large modern building was then built behind the facade, with the works being procured under a private finance initiative contract.
 The works were undertaken by Ion Developments at a cost of £20 million and was completed in May 2004.
+The rebuilt building was given the name 'County Hall'.

 In November 2015, the county council bought the developer out of its 25-year contract at a cost to the council of £17 million.